 - 2 to 4 application servers.

 - A cluster of two database servers.

 - Storage on an NFS server.

 - Authentication via an existing LDAP or Active Directory server.

+- A Redis server for file locking

 Components

 - 2 to 4 application servers with four sockets and 32GB RAM. - 2 DB servers with four sockets and 64GB RAM. - 1 HAproxy load balancer with two sockets and 16GB RAM. - NFS storage server as needed.